F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-http.rst

 |

-Now, run the following commands, so you can:
+Run the following commands, so you can:

-1. Initialize the terraform project
+1. Initialize the Terraform project
 2. Plan the changes
 3. Apply the changes